HoNKoT/javaFoundationsExercise/README.md

 # What's this project?
-My answers for Java Foundations Exercises in CICCC Web Develop class.
+My answers for Java Foundations Exercises in CICCC Web Develop class.<br>
 Just for share the classmates how I coded them since I've experienced Java for 6 yers already.

 # How to use